SirNova01/card-craft/README.md

 | **bash**   | Just the shell commands inside each `<pre>` block &nbsp;— skips the “command” label |
 | **output** | The entire output body |

-Additional touches:

-* 📋 icon is floated to the right of each header.
-* Minimal toast confirmation (`Copied!`) fades out after 1.4 s.
-* Background script receives a message on every click (handy for analytics).

 ---

 ## Quick Start